 God Loves You John 15:13 CLICK TITLE FOR AUDIO

 Do you know how much God loves you?
 Paul says in Eph 3:19, “and to know the love of Christ, which passeth knowledge…” Certainly there is much about the love of God that is beyond our knowledge.
-But there is also enough revealed truth about God’s love that you can and should know how much God loves you.
+But there is also enough revealed truth about the love of God that you can and should know how much he loves you.
 It is certain that God loves you in the following capacities:

-God loves you unconditionally – Jn 3:16 – “whosoever believeth in him” – it makes no difference to God who you are – he wouldn’t tell you and me to love our enemies if he didn’t love his – he wouldn’t tell us to love him with all of our heart if he didn’t love us with all of his – he loved the rich young ruler who loved his money more than he loved God – he loves you enough to save you.
+God loves you unconditionally – Jn 3:16 – “whosoever believeth in him.”
+It makes no difference to God who you are.
+He wouldn’t tell you and me to love our enemies if he didn’t love his.
+Nor would he tell us to love him with all of our heart if he didn’t love us with all of his.
+He loved the rich young ruler who loved his money more than he loved God.
+And he loves you enough to save you.

 Conclusion: If you have not yet trusted the Lord Jesus Christ as your Savior after all that he has done for you, you should definitely receive him today.
 If you are already his child, you should take great comfort in God’s love for you, now that you know how much God loves you.